-Food prices change in response to such things as natural shocks, energy prices, biofuels demand, speculation, and trade policy.
+Food prices change in response to various factors including speculation, climatic shocks, energy prices, demand for agrofuels, and trade policy.
 Oil price increases affect the price of fertilizers as well as the cost of shipping and transportation.
-The demand for biofuels such as corn ethanol has increased world demand for particular crops and changed crop distribution.
-Following the 2008 financial crisis, many investors shifted funds from mortgage markets to agriculture commodities creating another demand shock that increased commodity prices.
-Additionally, since the 1980s, many countries have moved from being self-sufficient to net food importers.
-This increases their exposure to supply and price risks instigated abroad.
+Demand for agrofuels such as corn ethanol increases demand for particular crops and changes crop distribution.
+Following the 2008 financial crisis, many investors shifted funds from mortgage markets to agriculture commodities creating a demand shock that increased commodity prices.
+Since, speculation on food products, including so-called future commodity markets where speculators bet on future prices, has remained a major factor exacerbating price volatility.

 Many low-income countries, especially the so-called Least Developed Countries, are net food importers, which makes them highly vulnerable to price volatility on global food markets.